migascl/arduino-pong/README.md

-# arduino-pong
+## arduino-pong

- My high school's final year project
+My 2017 high school's final year project.
+A portable 2-player pong console powered by Arduino in a custom made PCB and enclosure.

+The repository includes:
+*   The arduino program source code;
+*   The schematics and PCB design;
+*   The enclosuer's Autodesk Inventor Part file.